 - remaining informed of research in the area of ASD and helping advance the knowledge base related to the nature and treatment of ASD

 - advocating for individuals with ASD and their families at the local, state, and national levels

 - serving as an integral member of an interdisciplinary team working with individuals with ASD and their families and, when appropriate, considering transition planning (see ASHA's resources on

 As indicated in the

-Code of Ethics, SLPs who serve this population should be specifically educated and appropriately trained to do so.
+Code of Ethics (ASHA, 2016a), SLPs who serve this population should be specifically educated and appropriately trained to do so.

-Ideally, the SLP is a key member of an interdisciplinary team whose members possess expertise in diagnosing ASD.
-In cases when there is no appropriate team available, an SLP, who has been trained in the clinical criteria for ASD and who is experienced in the diagnosis of developmental disorders, may be qualified to diagnose these disorders as an independent professional (Filipek et al., 1999).
+Ideally, the SLP is a key member of an interdisciplinary team with expertise in diagnosing ASD.
+When there is no appropriate team available, an SLP—who has been trained in the clinical criteria for ASD and who is experienced in diagnosing developmental disorders—may be qualified to diagnose these disorders as an independent professional (Filipek et al., 1999).